stratum-mining/sv2-spec/03-Protocol-Overview.md

 Implementations/pools SHOULD provide documentation on the meaning of error codes and error codes SHOULD use printable ASCII where possible.
 Furthermore, error codes MUST NOT include control characters.

-To make interoperability simpler, the following error codes are provided which implementations SHOULD consider using for the given scenarios.
-Individual error codes are also specified along with their respective error messages.

-- `unknown-user`
-- `too-low-difficulty`
-- `stale-share`
-- `unsupported-feature-flags`
-- `unsupported-protocol`
-- `protocol-version-mismatch`

 ## 3.6 Common Protocol Messages

 The following protocol messages are common across all of the protocols described in this BIP.